debbiemarkslab/EVdeimmunization/README.md

     # number of mutations to introduce
     k: 2
 ```
 The example allele file includes representative alleles of supertypes [1].
-Along with each allele is a PSSM threshold value to select peptides in the top 1% of binders and a frequency parameter.
+Along with each allele is a PSSM correction value that adjusts PSSM scores such that  peptides in the top 1% of binders have a positive score as computed in [MixMHCpred2.0](https://github.com/GfellerLab/MixMHCpred) [2] and a frequency parameter.

-TODO: Describe how PSSM threshold value is calculated
 ```
 A0101,0.086238,1.0
 A0201,0.059324,1.0